EdenShtein/FlightSimulatorControl/README.md

 We created the ```CacheManager``` interface to manage the cache for us, with the following functionalities:
 * Checks whether the solution already exists in the database.
-If a solution exists : * Extracts the data from the database.
+* Extracts the data from the database (If a solution already exists).
-Else : * Saves the solution for the problem.
+* Saves the solution for the problem.

 ## UML